airlab-id/website/content/authors/faisalmorensya/_index.md

 <!--- Biography --->

-Arief Rahmansyah was researching Natural Language Processing and Information Retrieval at AIRLab.
+Faisal Morensya's interest was Natural Language Processing and Information Retrieval at AIRLab.
-He conducted a student exchange program to Kasetsart University, Thailand to complete his thesis on Question Answering System.
-He received his Bachelor in Computer Science from Sriwijaya University in 2015.
+He conducted a student exchange program with https://airlab-unsri.github.io/authors/ariefrahmansyah/ to Kasetsart University, Thailand to complete his thesis on Multi Threading for String Matching and received his Bachelor in Computer Science from Sriwijaya University in 2015.

-After graduated, he joined Tokopedia as Software Engineer in Payment team.

-He is currently a Machine Learning Engineer in Data Science Platform Team at Gojek Singapore.
+He previously was qualified as Machine Learning Engineer for Kata.ai before He got hired as Software Engineer in PT.
+Bank Negara Indonesia.

+Now, He is part of Tiket.com's tech team titled as Software Engineer since 2018.